 When I was a teenager and first being “groomed” to be a physician, I heard from my parents’ physician friends that the reason winter is the “flu season” is that people are indoors more, so the flu germs are more easily transmitted.
 Through the years, this assertion has become almost dogma.

-Second, we all know that microbes, like most other living things, grow best at warmer temperatures.
+Second, if you believe the medical dogma that microbes make you sick, we all know that microbes, like most other living things, grow best at warmer temperatures.
 Freezing temperatures kill many micro-organisms, so it stands to reason that colder temperatures in the winter should lessen, not increase, our exposure to microbes.
 Yet, it is just in the colder times of the year that people do get sick the most.
 There must be some other explanation.

 My favorite mushroom mixture is called Immunity Matrix.
-On the same site, you can find the organic Elderberry-Thyme Syrup I use to prevent and treat flu and colds.
-Elderberry has deep-black, alkaloid-rich berries that seem to be designed specifically to combat viral infections.
+On the same site, you can find the organic Elderberry-Thyme Syrup I use to prevent and treat "flu-" and "cold"-like symptoms.
+Elderberry has deep-black, alkaloid-rich berries that boost the body's ability to heal from illness.

-And, finally, it is good to remember that the fever that comes with colds and the flu can be your best friend, as it activates your immune response.
-(As always, consult your health-care practitioner if you have concerns while sick.)
+And, finally, it is good to remember that fever can be your best friend, as it activates your detoxification pathways.
+(As always, consult your healthcare practitioner if you have concerns while sick.)

 Hopefully, using these simple preventative measures will protect most of us from the usual winter illnesses.
 They can be seen as a kind of house-cleaning, and a call to be still and inward for a few days — not a bad thing in our crazy world.